TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/initializationjs.md

 **Description:** Calling this function will send the provided objects to the URL given and returns the response of the server.

 **Parameters:**
-- @param {Object} data: THe data to be sent to the API, given as a javscript option.
+- @param {Object} data: The data to be sent to the API, given as a javscript option.
 - @param {String} url: The string URL of the API that we are interfacing with.

 **Returns:**